Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 # Neo Geo Sengoku 2 Red Blood
-## Open source hack to turn the game to a blood bath
+## Open source hack to turn the game into a blood bath

 ## Why ?